rollupnc/RollupNC/README.md

 ### Withdraw
-1. User submits proof of inclusion of withdraw tx on-chain
+1. User submits proof of inclusion of withdraw tx on-chain Merkle proof of a transaction in a tx tree, made from user's EdDSA account to the zero address

-2. User signs message specifying recipient's Ethereum address
+2. User EdDSA signs message specifying recipient's Ethereum address

+3. User submits SNARK proof of EdDSA signature to smart contract

+## Prover

+### Inputs to SNARK circuit
+#### Public inputs
+- `tx_root`: Merkle root of a tree of transactions sent to the coordinator
+- `current_state`: Merkle root of old balance tree